Crypto Tax Services — Bugaboo Bookkeeping

 Every Trade Must Be Reported

 Capital gains and losses from crypto disposals are reported on Form 8949 and carried to Schedule D. Short-term gains (assets held under one year) are taxed as ordinary income.
-Long-term gains (assets held over one year) qualify for preferential rates of 0%, 15%, or 20%.
+Long-term gains (over one year) qualify for preferential rates of 0%, 15%, or 20%.

 New Broker Reporting Requirements